CSB-KUL/yMap/README.md

 #Usage

-            step1: cd /path/to/ymap
+            step1: $ ydata       	#download all the data needed for proper execution of ymap

-            step2: $ python ymap.py -d data        	#download all the data needed for proper execution of ymap
+            step2: copy and paste the "mutation file" to the present directory

-            step3: $ python ymap.py -p ymap_proteins  #if starting file contains the mutations at proteins level (SEE example_mutation_file/mutation.txt).
+            step3: $ yproteins  	#if starting file contains the mutations at proteins level (SEE example_mutation_file/mutation.txt).

-            step3: $ python ymap.py -g ymap_genes        #if starting file contains the mutations at chromosomes leve with genetic                                                    coordinates (SEE example_mutation_file/mutated_proteins.txt).
+            step3: $ ygenes        	#if starting file contains the mutations at chromosomes leve with genetic                                                    coordinates (SEE example_mutation_file/mutated_proteins.txt).

-            step4: $ python ymap.py -w web    # generates the html based visualization of mutated proteins on BioGrid db.
+            step4: $ yweb		 # generates the html based visualization of mutated proteins on BioGrid db.
 					(NOTE: a user will required to specify the 'path/to/biog.txt' as input, when asked)

 #Contents:
 Introduction to different types of data (generated/provided in yMap)